MicrosoftDocs/azure-aks-docs/articles/kubernetes-fleet/update-create-update-strategy.md

 ## Create an update strategy

-An update strategy consists of one or more stage, where a stage can contain one or more update group.
+An update strategy consists of one or more stages, where a stage can contain one or more update groups.

 ### [Azure portal](#tab/azure-portal)